Learning Development Service

 - Practice using technical equipment.

-- Come to our workshops on presentation skills.
+- Come to our workshop on presentation skills.

 I find it very difficult to concentrate while studying, especially at home?

-- Divide your study time into manageable slots of time.
+- Divide your study time into manageable slots of time (try using timetables).
 Don’t try to do three or four hours without a break.
 Plan ahead what areas you are going to concentrate on and do 20 to 30 minutes at a time.
 Take a short ten minute break and then go back and do another session.
 This way you will start to see the results of your work and this will help to motivate you and get the concentration going.

 - Some people like to study with music and others like complete silence.
 Decide which suits you.